LATEST: New cases confirmed in Laois of coronavirus Covid-19

 Coronavirus cases in Laois

-The number of people in Laois confirmed as having Covid-19 has increased by another 15 cases this Thursday evening, as the county reels in the news of the deaths of eight people with the virus in a Portlaoise HSE care centre over Easter Weekend.
+The number of people in Laois confirmed as having Covid-19 has increased by further six cases this Friday evening.

-The latest figures show an increase of 15 this Thursday April 16.

-There are now 133 confirmed coronavirus cases in the county, up from 118 reported on Wednesday.
+There are now 139 confirmed coronavirus cases in the county, up from 133 announced on Thursday.
+This marks a dramatic slowing in the rate of cases in recent days.

 The county breakdown relates to latest figures confirmed on April 15.

-Today's national figures show that a further 43 people nationally died in the past 24 hours from the virus, bringing the toll to 486 deaths.
+Today's national figures show that 44 people nationally died in the past 24 hours from the virus, bringing the toll to 530 deaths.

 Read more on the national figures today here